PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 According to G2, reviewers choose GrowthBook for the following.

 1. **Warehouse-native:** GrowthBook's integrations with the warehouses people are already using is a standout feature.
-It enables them to extract and make use of the data they already have.
+It enables them to extract and make use of existing data.

 2. **Visual editor:** The visual A/B test editor and experiment preview enable non-technical users to make full use of GrowthBook.